OpenEnergyPlatform/open-MaStR/paper.md

 As an extra service for people that are not familiar with python, the developers offer the cleaned and reduced dataset created with `Mastr.to_csv` on Zenodo [@hulk2022_mastr_zenodo].

 # Conclusion
-In summary, `open-mastr` gathers the collaborative development of code used to work with the Marktstammdatenregister.
+In summary, `open-mastr` gathers community developed code to work with the Marktstammdatenregister.
 It simplifies the data parsing and cleaning process for working on the German Energy System.
-In the future, a steady maintanance of the python package is needed to handle changes in the dataset and datamodel introduced by BNetzA.
+In the future, a steady maintenance of the python package is needed to handle changes in the dataset and its data model introduced by BNetzA.
-To enhance the provision of FAIR data, it is also planned to add metadata to the MaStR in the future.
+It is also planned to enhance MaStR's metadata in the future to further comply with FAIR data standards.

 # CRediT Authorship Statement